enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 params1<- generate.param.model(dat1,predF,required.param)
 ```

+# read in json for pred
-## read.in.json.for.pred-	Read in function for json files for prediction
+## read in function for json files for prediction

 ### Description
 This function reads in a json data file and produces a list with independent features, parameters list for GO clustering saved as raw model